 Erectile dysfunction (ED) literally means a problem in erection (limb stiffening).
 One understands this as the permanent inability to achieve or maintain an erection sufficient for a satisfactory sexual activity.
 Among other things, it is clear from this definition that the diagnosis also depends on the subjective assessment by the person concerned and that an occasional absence of the erection does not yet signify ED.

 Erectile dysfunction is colloquially also referred by the best sexologist in Delhi as a potency disorder or impotence.
-However, this is partially correct, because both terms also include the inability to normal ejaculation (ejaculation), the inability to produce ( sterility ) and the lack of urge to sexual activity (lack of libido = “desire”).
+However, this is partially correct, because both terms also include the inability to normal ejaculation (ejaculation), the inability to produce ( sterility ), and the lack of urge for intercourse (lack of libido = “desire”).

 The afferent blood vessels (arteries) are barrier arteries whose width can be regulated by the musculature of the arterial wall.
 Emptying of the cavernous bodies is also under the control of the brain via nerve impulses.
 These control the smooth muscles of the barrier arteries, the arteries occlude and thus the pressure falls in the erectile tissue.
 The low pressure is no longer sufficient to squeeze the laxative vessels.
 As a result, the bloodstream is released, the erectile tissue empty, the penis relaxes again.